6uhrmittag/slashlog-gitbook/taskbutler/milestone-dropbox-feature-first-release.md

 At this point in development, I already noticed that the lack of tests is very problematic.
 I already added a devmode that works as a dry-run.
 But I still had to rely on real-life tests with my personal account and during my personal usage.
 The functionality was still very limited and so were the test cases, but I clearly noticed the issue of missing tests.

 Even today the test coverage is not very high.
 That's why Taskbutler still fails very early and hard in case of any malfunction.
-Since Taskbutler modifies important user-data, it hopefully rather crashes completely than corrupts any Todoist data.
+Since Taskbutler modifies important user-data, it hopefully rather exits completely than corrupts any Todoist data.

 ## [Log rotation](https://github.com/6uhrmittag/taskbutler/issues/25)